 5. Go Grocery Shopping

 Nothing will eat through your budget like eating out.
-I saved a fortune (and some calories) by going to the grocery store and making my own meals.
+The best way to save money on groceries (and some calories) is by going to the grocery store and making my own meals.

 For lean, protein-rich meals I stocked up on salad greens, which I stored in my cheap and trusty cooler.
 I also stocked up on beans.
 I whipped up hearty meals like sweet potato and chickpea curry with my old camping stove.

 If you don’t already own a camping stove, you can find one on eBay or Craigslist for under $50.

 I spent the majority of my trip budget on fuel.
 I lost count of how many times I filled my gas tank.

 So make sure to buy some instant coffee in bulk before you go, skip Starbucks, and store your cash for Shell, which offers a handy fuel rewards program.

 After living in New York and eating some of the world’s best pizza, I made it a bucket list goal to get to Chicago and decide for myself which city really has the best pizza.

 So, I took a 14-hour detour from Colorado to Chicago solely for the purpose of trying the city’s finest.
 I spent at least an hour reading reviews on the top pizza places before choosing Pequod’s in Lincoln Park.